yliess86/PhDThesis/thesis.md

 x_ = model.decoder(z)
 ```

-The latent space can be observed in @fig:gai_autoencoder_latent after being reduced to a $2$-dimensional proxy space using [+umap]{.full} [@umap] for visualization purposes.
-Our latent space is not organized in a way that we can visually distinguish between the digit classes.

-![Trained [+ae]{.full} latent space visualization.
-The latent code, originally a $32$-dimensional tensor, is reduced to a $2$-dimensional space for visualization purposes.
+![Trained [+ae]{.full} $2$-dimensional latent space visualization.
 The data points represent the encoded latent code of images from the +mnist dataset and are colored based on their corresponding label (digit).
 The latent space is not organized in a way that allows us to visually separate these classes.](./figures/core_gai_autoencoder_latent.svg){#fig:gai_autoencoder_latent width=50%}

+The $2$-dimensional latent space can be observed in @fig:gai_autoencoder_latent.
+Our latent space is not organized in a way that we can visually distinguish between the digit classes.
+This clearly demonstrates a lack of structural organization preventing the +ae from being used as a generator by sampling its latent space.

+![Trained [+ae]{.full} $2$-dimensional latent space sampling visualization.
+The decoder is used for generation by sampling the latent space in a grid pattern.](./figures/core_gai_autoencoder_latent_sampling.svg){#fig:gai_autoencoder_latent_sampling}

 #### Variational Autoencoders {#sec:vae}